 Prepared dozens of pitch presentations on proposed acquisitions, highlighting potential acquisition targets, valuation, and analyzing illustrative accretion and dilution.

-Focus areas: Transaction Comparables, Comparable Company Analysis, Leveraged Buyout Model, Accretion/Dilution Analysis, Client Presentations, Capital Allocation, Mergers & Acquisitions (M&A)
+Focus areas: Transaction Comparables, Comparable Company Analysis, Leveraged Buyout Modeling, Accretion/Dilution Analysis, Client Presentations, Capital Allocation, Mergers & Acquisitions (M&A)

 Investment Banking Analyst, Energy